 Reflection questions for career ambition

 Who are the trusted advisors in your life that you can regularly seek career advice from?
-How often could you consult with them?

 What have you learned about the realities of building a successful career?
-How are you applying this knowledge in your current role?

 What new activities or projects have you considered taking on to expand your skills and experiences?
-How can you step out of your comfort zone this year?

 What career opportunities have you considered but hesitated to pursue due to personal comfort?
-How might taking these opportunities benefit your long-term career growth?

 How are you broadening your skills to remain employable in a rapidly changing job market?
-What new competencies or knowledge areas should you focus on developing?

 “The big secret in life is that there is no big secret.
-Whatever your goal, you can get there if you’re willing to work.” – Oprah Winfrey
+Whatever your goal, you can get there if you’re willing to work.”
+Oprah Winfrey

 Micro practices in career ambition

-Identify two capabilities that would meaningfully improve your readiness for future roles and analyse where you can build them through current work.
-Use this clarity to choose projects, responsibilities, or collaborations that accelerate your development without waiting for formal opportunities.
+1. Map your growth priorities: Identify two capabilities that would improve your readiness for future roles and find ways to build them through current work.

 “Don’t wait for the perfect moment.
-Take the moment and make it perfect.” – Zoey Sayward
+Take the moment and make it perfect.”
+Zoey Sayward